File: dedup.sh

 27 #

-29 # the output.
-Unlike the standard cmd-line app `uniq`, lines are kept in
+29 # output.
+Unlike the standard cmd-line app `uniq`, which only works correctly

 31